 "Our ambition is for the North to be a dynamic counterweight and complement to the London and South-East economy, a destination of choice for investors, helping rebalance and grow the national economy in the decades ahead."

 One North Report - ‘A proposition for an Interconnected North’

 Industry leaders BT, Cable and Wireless, Orange and O2 all have bases in the Leeds City Region, alongside the highest concentration of internet service and telecommunications providers in the UK here.
-Leeds also founded the UK’s first mutual Internet exchange (called IXleeds) and pioneered a vision for low-cost, fast and ubiquitous connectivity wherever a business bases itself in the Leeds City Region.
+York, the UK’s first gigabit city, has the fastest download times in the UK and Leeds also founded the UK’s first mutual Internet exchange (called IXleeds) and pioneered a vision for low-cost, fast and ubiquitous connectivity wherever a business bases itself in the Leeds City Region.

 "Leeds is now a solid member of and contributor to the global internet exchange community, this puts Leeds in a sound position to offer London Independent disaster recovery, particularly to the financial sector."

 Leeds City Region’s infrastructure and innovation capabilities make it a cost-effective location to host business-critical or sensitive financial data.
 Our high-speed, reliable digital connectivity is crucial for reinforcing what the Leeds City Region does best: adding value through competitive edge in our core growth sectors.
 Data is transforming business like never before, especially in personalised manufacturing, Fintech and healthcare.
 And our Digital and Information Economy is poised to unleash new opportunities across all these sectors and more with world-class expertise in big data analytics.